-How can you avoid drinking coffee during pregnancy and not drinking tea during pregnancy?
+How can you avoid drinking coffee and not tea during pregnancy?
 Is it ok?
 Tea provides better refreshing and hydrating options.
 Tea helps to ease pregnant problems such as morning nausea or vomiting.
 They may improve digestion while pregnant.
 They are mainly low in calories.

-Teas are a great way to soothe a pregnant baby’s discomfort or reenergize them.
-Consider drinking ginger tea for morning sickness or nausea or peppermint tea as an aid to digestion.
+Teas are a great way to soothe pregnant babies’ discomfort or re-energize them.
+For example, consider drinking ginger tea for morning sickness or nausea or peppermint tea to aid digestion.

 Decaf and Half-Caf Coffee

 Starbucks offers plenty of flavorful decaf coffee drinks to satisfy the tastes of all coffee lovers.
 Decaf coffee contains approximately 15 mg of caffeine.
-It tastes like coffee, but they lack caffeine content in their drinks as well.
-So you may enjoy your beverage without worrying about health or baby.
+As a result, it tastes like coffee but lacks caffeine content in its drinks.
+So you may enjoy your beverage without worrying about your health or the baby.

 Iced Coconut Milk

-Iced coconut milk makes optimum substitutes for coffee and can be accessed in many varieties including golden ginger matcha, pineapple matcha and guava Passion Fruit.
+Iced coconut milk makes optimum substitutes for coffee and can be accessed in wide varieties, including golden ginger matcha, pineapple matcha, and guava Passion Fruit.
 Unlike other fruit flavors, there is only one pineapple matcha, which contains caffeine as green tea.
 But you could still have quarter-sized beverages.
 This coffee is a nice drink for those of you with an interest in stopping drinking coffee.

 Iced coffee (Nitro, Cold Brew & Regular Iced Coffee)

-People like iced coffee no matter the weather, it just has a chilling taste.
-The coffee you get in the morning is a little more than 100 mg and has a little caffeine in it.
-Normally frozen coffee is much safer, as a grand cup contains around 160g.
-Pregnant mothers should be cautious with Nitro, but this drug can contain around 250 mg of caffeine, far below its recommended dose.
+People like iced coffee no matter the weather; it tastes chilling.
+However, the morning coffee is a little more than 100 mg and contains caffeine.
+Frozen coffee is much safer, as a great cup contains around 160g.
+Pregnant mothers should be cautious with Nitro, but this drug can hold about 250 mg of caffeine, far below its recommended dose.

-If your coffee is iced, there is pretty much a difference between cafes.
-A coffee with Nitro is 220 mg in a cup and iced coffee is 295 mg.
+If your coffee is iced, there is a difference between cafes.
+A coffee with Nitro is 220 mg in a cup, and iced coffee is 295 mg.
 It is the same as a gyro.
 Generally speaking, I like coffee.
 Dunkin’ & McFafe also has small frozen coffees that weigh less than 200 mg.

-Many women are afraid to use cappuccinos while pregnant because they believe they’ll cause harm to babies.
-That’s just an additional myth since cappuccinos do not contain a lot of caffeine.
-If you drink cappuccinos with regular foam and milk with 1% water, you can still get 150 mg caffeine out of them.
-Even though the coffee levels increase, you can get another venti.
+Many women are afraid to use cappuccinos while pregnant because they believe they’ll cause harm to their babies.
+That’s just an additional myth since cappuccinos do not contain much caffeine.
+If you drink cappuccinos with regular foam and milk with 1% water, you can still get 150 mg of caffeine out of them.
+So even though the coffee levels increase, you can get another venti.

 Mochas and macchiatos are slightly different.
-Mocha has dark chocolate with espresso with steamed milk while a macchiato contains espresso with a hot milkshake.
-Macchiato is richer and creamy than mocha.
-Even the Mocha drink’s recommended serving size contains less caffeine of 200mg.
-Plus these brews have a wide variety of flavours that you can enjoy.
+Mocha has dark chocolate with steamed milk, while a macchiato contains espresso with a hot milkshake.
+Macchiato is richer and more creamy than mocha.
+Even the Mocha drink’s recommended serving size contains less caffeine, 200mg.
+Plus, these brews have a wide variety of flavors that you can enjoy.

 Contrary to what many people think, macchiatos can have health benefits for pregnancy.
 They do contain caffeine, which makes them a very rich beverage.
-However, the vette sized macchiato does not contain caffeine and is safe for mothers as well.
-Keep an eye out for Espresso macchiato which may contain too much coffee than what you can afford.
+However, the decaf macchiato does not contain caffeine and is safe for mothers.
+Keep an eye out for Espresso macchiato, which may have more coffee than you can afford.

 You’ll love this drink even during pregnancy.
 All Starbucks latte currently contains less than 200 mg of caffeine and is safe for pregnant women.
-For example, the caramel brownie flavored coffee contains about 160 mg of caffeine.
-Other flavors are Cinnamon Dolce Latte Egg-nog Latte and Coffee Latte.
+For example, caramel brownie-flavored coffee contains about 160 mg of caffeine.
+Other flavors are Cinnamon Dolce Latte, Egg-nog Latte, and Coffee Latte.
 They are also consumed at a reasonable rate.

-Consider Chai latte the simple warmer alternative to coffee drinks.
-The coffee latte venti has only 120mg caffeine so its safe to drink for a pregnant woman.
-You can have another drink during the day as this allows for more energy to consume caffeine.
+Consider the Chai latte the simple warmer alternative to coffee drinks.
+The coffee latte venti has only 120mg of caffeine, so it’s safe for pregnant women to drink.
+In addition, you can have another drink during the day, as this allows for more energy to consume caffeine.

-Steamed milk makes a perfect companion to both coffee and tea, so lattes are a highly preferred drink.
+Steamed milk is a perfect companion to coffee and tea, so lattes are a highly preferred drink.
 The safety and nutrition of Starbucks lattes are important.
-Caffeinewise most short-sized latte is made of one espresso and has 75 mg of caffeine.
-Similar to many beverages, the smaller the size, the greater the caffeine.
-Remember coffee decaffeinated espresso is a very good choice, and switching from espresso to decaf dramatically decreases caffeine intake.
+Caffeinewise, a most short-sized latte, is made of one espresso and has 75 mg of caffeine.
+Like many beverages, the smaller the size, the greater the caffeine.
+Remember, decaffeinated coffee espresso is a very good choice, and switching from espresso to decaf dramatically decreases caffeine intake.

 Hot Brewed Coffee

 Even the smallest coffee you drink will likely have many different sources.
-Starbucks has a short rib (Blonde Roast contains 180 mg and Pik Place is 155 mg) at McKinsey a medium has just 145 mg and Tim Horton a medium has 217 mg.
-Caribou and Peets all go further than this — a small in Caribou has 230 mg and a 16-ounce jar in Peets has 267 mg.
+Starbucks has a short rib (Blonde Roast contains 180 mg and Pik Place is 155 mg) at McKinsey, a medium with just 145 mg, and Tim Horton, a medium with 217 mg.
+Caribou and Peets all go further than this — a small in Caribou has 230 mg, and a 16-ounce jar in Peets has 267 mg.

 Starbucks drinkers are an excellent choice!
-They are offered in almost all flavors – pink drinks, mango, mango, kiwis, and whatnot.
-No matter what fruit-based you choose the beverage contains some caffeine although it can’t be compared to coffee.
-A short drink contains approximately 35mg of caffeine making it an excellent alternative to sugar for those cutting back.
-Refreshers are very simple drinks – made from ice, fruity and caffeine based – and frozen fruit slices.
+They are offered in almost all flavors – pink drinks, mango, kiwis, and whatnot.
+No matter what fruit-based you choose, the beverage contains some caffeine, although it can’t be compared to coffee.
+A short drink contains approximately 35mg of caffeine, making it an excellent alternative to sugar for those cutting back.
+Refreshers are very simple drinks – made from ice, fruity, and caffeine-based – and frozen fruit slices.

-One of the best coffee beverages in Starbucks, coffee misto, contains half cooked milk and half brewed coffee.
-Ventis have approximately 195 mg of weight loss, which helps to keep you at a low daily calorie.
+One of the best coffee beverages in Starbucks, coffee misto, contains half-cooked milk and half-brewed coffee.
+In addition, ventis have approximately 195 mg of weight loss, which helps to keep you at a low daily calorie.
 Alternatively, it’s a perfect drink to relax in the park or walk around the park.

-For watered down espresso, get Americano, an espresso with hot drinks mixed with hot drinks.
-It’s possible to select how many espresso drinks to drink.
+For watered-down espresso, get Americano, an espresso with hot drinks mixed with hot drinks.
+Again, it’s possible to select how many espresso drinks to drink.
 A Grande at Starbucks is 200 mg, a Medium at McCofe is 178g, a Medium at Tim Hortons has 200g and one Small at Caribou 180g.